K12-Analytics-Engineering/edfi/tutorial.md

 <walkthrough-menu-navigation sectionId="SQL_SECTION"></walkthrough-menu-navigation>

-You Cloud SQL instance has finished being created when you see a green check mark next to it.
+Your Cloud SQL instance has finished being created when you see a green check mark next to it.

 ### Create databases
 After your Cloud SQL instance has been created, time to create the necessary databases.